-Second recommendation; that the FAA&EASA

-ensure that adequate systems are in place to alert States of registry of designer and manufacturer aircraft types when delays in FAA&EASA rule-making have the potential to compromise the continuing airworthiness assurance of those aircraft types.
+Second recommendation; that the (FAA&EASA) ensure that adequate systems are in place to alert States of registry of designer and manufacturer aircraft types when delays in (FAA&EASA) rule-making have the potential to compromise the continuing airworthiness assurance of those aircraft types.

-Third recommendation; that the FAA&EASA ensure that the identification of aircraft permitting periods to comply with the airworthiness directives is both systematic and transparent.
-Information on the methodology and the results used to establish grace periods, including those associated with the terms of reference, should be included for aviation, structural inspections of the types of aircraft bearing the brunt of the damage, in the notification relevant to the development of the proposed rules.
+Third recommendation; that the (FAA&EASA) ensure that the process for determining grace periods for aircraft to comply with airworthiness directives is both systematic and transparent.
+Information about the methodology and results used to determine grace periods, including those associated with the airworthiness limitations structural inspections for damage tolerance aircraft types, should be included in the relevant notice of proposed rule-making.

-Fourth recommendation; that the FAA&EASA must strive to resolve differences, but the decision as to the final action to be taken with respect to the products, parts, or appliances under the jurisdiction of the importing country lies solely with the importing authority following consultation with the exporting authority.
+Forth recommendation; that the (FAA&EASA) must strive to resolve differences, but the decision as to the final action to be taken with respect to the products, parts, or appliances under the jurisdiction of the importing country lies solely with the importing authority following consultation with the exporting authority.

-Fifth recommendation; that the FAA&EASA must recognize the importance of the routine sharing of continuing airworthiness information as a means to assist in the identification and resolution of emerging airworthiness issues.
+Fifth recommendation; that the (FAA&EASA) must recognize the importance of the routine sharing of continuing airworthiness information as a means to assist in the identification and resolution of emerging airworthiness issues.

-Sixth recommendation; that the FAA&EASA must provide applicable information which it has found to be necessary for mandatory modifications, required limitations and inspections to the importing authority to ensure continued operational safety of the product, part, or appliance.
+Sixth recommendation; that the (FAA&EASA) must provide applicable information which it has found to be necessary for mandatory modifications, required limitations and inspections to the importing authority to ensure continued operational safety of the product, part, or appliance.
 The importing authority must review and normally accept the corrective actions taken by the authority representing the state of design.